Elaine DePrince

 Elaine DePrince (née DiGiacomo, August 6, 1947 – September 11, 2024) was an American author, hemophilia activist, teacher, and advocate of adoptive parenting.
-The mother of 11 children, she is best known as the adoptive mother of ballet star Michaela DePrince and the co-author of her memoir, Taking Flight: From War Orphan to Star Ballerina (2014).
+The mother of eleven children, she was best known as the adoptive mother of ballet dancer Michaela DePrince and the co-author of her memoir, Taking Flight: From War Orphan to Star Ballerina (2014).
 She was interviewed in the 2011 documentary First Position, discussing the racism they encountered as Michaela pursued training in classical ballet.
 She was also the author of Cry Bloody Murder: A Tale of Tainted Blood (1997), which tells the story of her family's ordeal after their three hemophiliac sons were infected with HIV/AIDS in the 1980s.
-In the book, DePrince holds pharmaceutical companies, the Food and Drug Administration, and the National Hemophilia Foundation responsible for failing to ensure the safety of blood plasma products.
+In the book, DePrince holds pharmaceutical companies, the Food and Drug Administration, and the National Bleeding Disorders Foundation responsible for failing to ensure the safety of blood plasma products.

 Early life and marriage

-Born Elaine DiGiacomo on August 6, 1947, she attended Camden Catholic High School in Cherry Hill, New Jersey.
+Elaine DiGiacomo was born on August 6, 1947, she attended Camden Catholic High School in Cherry Hill, New Jersey.
 She was a graduate of Rutgers University.

 She was inspired to adopt in fifth grade, when she read The Family Nobody Wanted by Helen Doss.
-The book tells the true story of a family with 12 children, including children who had been considered "unadoptable" because they were non-white or had special needs.
+The book tells the true story of a family with twelve children, including children who had been considered "unadoptable" because they were non-white or had special needs.

-DePrince said in interviews that she discussed her desire to adopt with Charles DePrince before they got married, and that he agreed.
+DePrince said in interviews that she discussed her desire to adopt with Charles DePrince before they were married, and that he agreed.
 Elaine and Charles DePrince were married in May 1971 in Pennsauken, New Jersey.
 They had two biological sons, Adam and Erik.